Calling Traditional Owners to stand as candidates in the Treaty Elections!

 | Candidate nominations close | Monday 2 March 2026 at 5.00pm |

-| Announcement of candidates | Monday 9 March 2026 at 5.00pm |
+| Announcement and publication of candidates | Monday 9 March 2026 at 5.00pm |

-| Voting opens | Saturday 21 March 2026 8.00am |
+| Voting opening day | Saturday 21 March 2026 8.00am (online votes open) |

-| Voting closes | Sunday 12 April 2026 at 6:00pm |
+| Voting Closing (all voting closes) and postal votes to be sent | Sunday 12 April 2026 at 6:00pm |

 | Votes counted | Wednesday 22 April 2026 |